- Unrecognized database format .mdb affects Microsoft Access 2007, 2016 and many others.

 - Launch Access and go to Database Tools.

 - Select the Compact and Repair Database option.

 - A new window will open.
 Select the database file that you want to repair (the file triggering this error code).

 - Hit the Compact button to launch the repair process.

 Additionally, you may also want to check out our guide on how to fix Microsoft Access file corruption issues.
 Hopefully, some of the fixes listed in that guide will work for you.

-If you came across other solutions to fix unrecognized database errors, let us know in the comments below.
+If you come across other solutions to fix Unrecognized database format mdb, let us know in the comments below.